EdgeNet-project/edgenet-legacy-2024/docs/tutorials/gdr/rtt-measurement.md

 ## Registering a tenant

-This tutorial describes whether and how you can set up an *tenant* on EdgeNet, with yourself as the tenant owner.
+In this section we show how you can set up a *tenant* on EdgeNet, with yourself as the tenant owner.
 A tenant owner takes responsibility for the approval of EdgeNet users who they can vouch for.

 Authorizations to use EdgeNet are handed out hierarchically, establishing a chain of responsibility.
 We, as the central administrators of EdgeNet, approve the establishment of tenants and their owners.
 An owner, in turn, approves the creation of individual user accounts.
 The owner can give some of those users administrative rights to, in turn, approve other users.

-A local tenant owner also approves the creation of *subsidiary namespaces*, which allows to share tenant resource quota with a group of users.
+A local tenant owner also approves the creation of *subsidiary namespaces*, which allows sharing tenant resource quotas with a group of users.
 And an owner manages, either directly or through a user to whom they delegate this role, any *nodes* that are contributed on behalf of the tenant to the EdgeNet cluster.

 #### A note on terminology for PlanetLab users